-Everyone creates and shares files and documents, everyone uses email, and everyone struggles to manage the excessive amounts of data flooding into our lives every… Read More »Lookeen Desktop Search – How to save time through better search
+Everyone creates and shares files and documents, everyone uses email, and everyone struggles to manage the excessive amounts of data flooding into our lives every day.
+The Findwise Findability Survey 2014 found that time wasted searching and dealing with documents cost organizations more than 20% of their total productivity, and almost $20,000 per employee per…

 Some of you might be aware that I started my career as an engineer working for one of the largest engineering companies.
 Although the details of what I did there are far in the past, I still remember hunting for datasheets for chips and other components.
 The hunt wasn’t easy as you need to Google out pretty much every datasheet.